 Tacoma Rainiers Game Notes: at Reno (6:05 PT)

+Over 120 games with Double-A Arkansas this season and 11 with the Rainiers, Marlowe sits at 23 home runs and 42 stolen bases with exactly 100 RBI.
+Marlowe hit his first three career Triple-A homers in three consecutive games, September 21-23 at home against Round Rock.

-I'M DREW (DA BA DEE): Including his walk-off grand slam on Wednesday and another homer on Friday, Rainiers infielder Drew Ellis is batting .394 (13-for-33) over his last nine games with five home runs (10 RBI, 9 R, 7 BB, SB).
-Ellis is OPSing 1.379 (.500/.879) over his last 40 plate appearances, reaching base safely in all nine games; he's drawn five walks his last two games.
+I'M DREW (DA BA DEE): Including his walk-off grand slam on Wednesday and another homer on Friday, Rainiers infielder Drew Ellis is batting .371 (13-for-35) over his last 10 games with five home runs (10 RBI, 9 R, 8 BB).

+Ellis is OPSing 1.317 (.488/.829) over his last 40 plate appearances, and had reached base safely in all 10 games.
+He's drawn six walks over his last three games.

 LEAD-R-BOARD: Upon his latest recall to Seattle on September 21, outfielder Jarred Kelenic ranked sixth or better in the PCL in average (.295), slugging (.557) and OPS (.922).
 His 32 doubles are currently tied for third-most in the league, his 53 extra-base hits tied for seventh despite not joining the Rainiers until mid-May (86 GP).
 An objectively incredible 51% of Kelenic's 104 hits with Tacoma this season went for extra bases (18 HR, 3 triples).

-With five punchouts last Tuesday during a quality start (7.0 IP, ER), Rainiers RHP Darren McCaughan took over the league lead in strikeouts, with 137.
-He currently leads the PCL in both games started (27, tied) and innings pitched (148.1).
-His 1.16 WHIP is second-lowest among qualified pitchers in the notoriously offensive Pacific Coast League.
+With four more punchouts during his final start of the season on Monday night, Rainiers RHP Darren McCaughan continues to lead the league in strikeouts with 141 (by five) coming into today's action.
+He currently leads the PCL in both games started (28) and innings pitched (by 6.0 IP, 154.1).
+His 1.18 WHIP is second-lowest among qualified pitchers in the notoriously offensive Pacific Coast League.

 Rainiers relievers Nick Ramirez and Patrick Weigel are tied for the fourth-most appearances in the league, with 53 apiece.
 Ramirez leads the PCL with 16 saves (by three), in 19 opportunities.